TheMonk2121/ai-dev-tasks/400_guides/400_06_backlog-management-priorities.md

 #### **Analytics Standards**
 - **Data Quality**: All backlog data must be accurate and complete
-- **Metric Relevance**: Analytics metrics must be relevant to backlog management
+- **Metric Relevance**: Analytics metrics must be relevant to backlog managemen
 - **Insight Quality**: Generated insights must be meaningful and actionable
 - **Recommendation Relevance**: Recommendations must be relevant and implementable